The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 If your car insurance policy doesn’t provide coverage or you simply don’t want to speak with your company, there's a chance you may have rental car insurance through your credit card.
 Many credit cards include rental car insurance as a perk.
 Just like using your personal policy, this comes with some caveats:

-While $30 a day for rental car insurance may not seem like a lot, you could be overpaying by purchasing coverage you already have.
-Before renting a vehicle, review your policy information ahead of time to see if rental car insurance is worth it for you.
-Ask the important questions mentioned above to see what coverage — if any — applies, and be sure your gaps are covered.
+While $30-a-day rental car insurance may not seem like a substantial investment, you could be overpaying by purchasing coverage you already have.
+Before renting a vehicle, review your policy information to see if rental car insurance is worth purchasing.
+Ask the important questions mentioned above to see what coverage — if any — applies, and be sure any coverage gaps are addressed.